01 of 04

 - Place your cabinet door outside up, so you can follow the shape of the panel.

 - Using the pilot hole to start, cut out your panel with the jigsaw, following the lines of the panel.
-If you don't have a lot of jigsaw experience, try some practice cutting on a scrap before you put the saw to... your cabinet door.
+If you don't have a lot of jigsaw experience, try practice cutting on a scrap piece of wood before you... put the saw to your cabinet door.

-- Using the cut-out panel as a pattern, cut your chicken wire.
-Make it about 1.5 inches larger than the opening, or as large as the frame will allow if that's too big.
+- Using the cutout panel as a pattern, cut your chicken wire.
+Make the chicken wire about 1.5 inches larger than the opening all the way around, or as large as the frame will allow if that's too big.
+You can always cut the wire closer if you need to.

-- Use a staple gun to attach the chicken wire panel to the cabinet door frame.
+- Staple the chicken wire panel to the cabinet door frame, stretching it taut while you're doing the stapling.
+You don't want your wire to sag.
 Don't skimp on staples.
 Your panels need to be firmly attached to the frame.

-- Reattach the cabinet doors to the cabinets.
+- Reattach the doors to the cabinets, and get ready for the rave reviews.

 04 of 04

 Enjoy your new chicken wire cabinet panels.
-Play with different arrangements of dishes or decorative objects, and show off your new display space to its best advantage.
+Play with different arrangements of dishes, glassware, or decorative objects, and show off your new display space to its best advantage.

 For more of Wayne Shielly's house: